Iván Duque: Foreign policy

-Duque pursued very close relations with the Trump administration in the United States and supported its projects in Colombia and Latin America and in return received unwavering political support and billions of dollars in economic and military aid.
-He also supported the war on drugs as defined by the US government.
+Duque pursued very close relations with the Trump administration in the United States and supported its projects in Colombia and Latin America.
+In return, Colombia benefited from U.S. military support and increased foreign aid funds.

-Duque described the Venezuelan government of Nicolás Maduro as "dictatorial" and supported the Trump administration's efforts for regime change by supporting coup attempts in the country and allowing Venezuelan armed groups to train in Colombia, as well as recognising Juan Guaido as interim president and said he does not rule out armed intervention against Venezuela.
+Duque described the Venezuelan government of Nicolás Maduro as dictatorial and supported the Trump administration's efforts for regime change, recognizing Juan Guaido as interim president and encouraging the country's military to back the Guaido government.

-His government welcomed the removal of Bolivian President Evo Morales during the 2019 Bolivian political crisis, and was accused of interference in the Ecuadorian elections of 2021 by accusing the left-wing candidate Andrés Arauz of being financed by the Colombian guerrilla group ELN.
+Duque's government welcomed the removal of Bolivian President Evo Morales during the 2019 Bolivian political crisis, and was accused of interference in the Ecuadorian elections of 2021 by accusing the left-wing candidate Andrés Arauz of being financed by the Colombian guerrilla group ELN.

-Despite his party supporting Donald Trump, during the 2020 US presidential election, Duque maintained very good relations under the presidency of Joe Biden.
-The Biden administration showed signs of favouring right-wing candidates in the Colombian presidential election of 2022.
-Senior US diplomats spoke to the press about alleged Russian, Cuban and Venezuelan interference in the election in favour of leftist candidate Gustavo Petro, while US officials avoided meeting Petro before the election while meeting other candidates.
+Despite his party supporting Donald Trump during the 2020 US presidential election, Duque maintained very good relations under the presidency of Joe Biden.
+The Biden administration showed signs of favoring right-wing candidates in the Colombian presidential election of 2022: senior US diplomats spoke to the press about alleged Russian, Cuban and Venezuelan interference in the election in favor of leftist candidate Gustavo Petro, while US officials avoided meeting Petro before the election while meeting other candidates.

 Duque condemned the 2022 Russian invasion of Ukraine and considered the invasion a violation of international law and the United Nations charter.

-In the months leading up to the end of his term, he used his proximity to the U.S. government to obtain a position that would project him onto the international stage after his political retirement.
-The presidency of the United Nations High Commissioner for Refugees or the Inter-American Development Bank are in his sights, according to the Colombian press.